Automattic/wordpress-activitypub/readme.txt

 * Compatibility: add a new conditional, `\Activitypub\is_activitypub_request()`, to allow third-party plugins to detect ActivityPub requests.
 * Compatibility: add hooks to allow modifying images returned in ActivityPub requests.
 * Compatibility: indicate that the plugin is compatible and has been tested with the latest version of WordPress, 6.2.
+* Compatibility: avoid PHP notice on sites using PHP 8.2.

 = 0.17.0 =